DataCanvasIO/HyperGBM/docs/en_US/source/programing_guide.md

 **Optinal Parameters**

-- *dispatcher*: hypernets.core.Dispatcher, Dispatcher is used to provide different execution modes for search trials, such as stand-alone mode (`InProcessDispatcher`), distributed parallel mode (`DaskDispatcher`), etc. `InProcessDispatcher` is used by default.
+- *dispatcher*: hypernets.core.Dispatcher, Dispatcher is used to provide different execution modes for search trials, such as in-process mode (`InProcessDispatcher`), distributed parallel mode (`DaskDispatcher`), etc. `InProcessDispatcher` is used by default.
 - *callbacks*: list of callback functions or None, optional (default=None), List of callback functions that are applied at each trial.
 See `hypernets.callbacks` for more information.
 - *reward_metric*: str or None, optinal(default=accuracy), Set corresponding metric  according to task type to guide search direction of searcher.
 - *task*: str or None, optinal(default=None), Task type(*binary*,*multiclass* or *regression*).
 If None, inference the type of task automatically